andyk/homework/hw1/README.md

 # Andy Konwinski's solution to CS294-112 HW 2: Imitation Learning

 This directory is an MLflow project.
-It is a multi-step workflow, which means that there are 4 entry points defined in the MLProject file.
+It is a multi-step workflow, which means that there are 4 entry points defined in the MLProject file, one of which just runs the other three in order, feeding output of each stage as input into the following stage.

-You should be able to use reproduce my results on your laptop using MLflow Project feature.
+You should be able to easily reproduce my results on your laptop using MLflow Project feature.
 To run all 3 stages of the homework solution on your laptop do the following:

-1) make sure you have installed git and conda (used for reproducibility in MLflow)
+1) make sure you have installed git and [mini]conda (used for reproducibility in MLflow).
+   I also encountered 2 other system dependencies outside of pip, which I installed with brew on my Macbook Pro:
+   * This version of Mujoco needed `brew install gcc@6`
+   * Gym needed `brew install ffmpeg` to be able to save mp4 videos of the trial runs
 2) install mujoco 1.5.0 physics simulator.
-I'm using a free 30day trial license, and i downloaded a zip from the main mujoco website at https://www.roboti.us/download/mjpro150_osx.zip and unpipped that into ~/.mujoco and also put my 30day license file, i.e., `mjkey.txt`, in that same ~/.mujoco dir.
+I'm using a free 30day trial license, and i downloaded a zip from the main mujoco website at https://www.roboti.us/download/mjpro150_osx.zip and unpipped that into `~/.mujoco` and also put my 30day license file, i.e., `mjkey.txt`, in that same `~/.mujoco` dir.
 3) install MLflow: `pip install mlflow`
-4) use MLflow Run to reproduce my results: `mlflow run git@github.com:andyk/homework.git#hw1`
+4) use MLflow to run this project directly from this public github repo in to reproduce my
+   results: `mlflow run git@github.com:andyk/homework.git#hw1`
 5) view the results in MLflow's UI.
 From the same dir you called `mlflow run` inside, call `mlflow ui`.
-You will see a Run that you can expand to see the multiple child runs under.
+You can then go to `localhost:5000` and see a Run that you can expand to see the multiple child runs under.
 In each stage, you can view the artifacts captured.
 For MP4 videos, you can click on the mp4 artifact and then copy and past the path and then open that video (e.g. in your terminal run `open [paste path of mp4 file]`).

 Note that running this project without any entry point specified defaults to the "main" entry point which: